Tom Clancy's Splinter Cell: Blacklist: Characters

-Blacklist again features Sam Fisher (Eric Johnson), a former Third Echelon Splinter Cell who is now the spymaster and commander of the newly installed Fourth Echelon.
+Blacklist again features Sam Fisher (Eric Johnson), a former Third Echelon Splinter Cell agent who is now the spymaster and commander of the newly created Fourth Echelon.
 The game also sees the return of Fisher's old ally, Anna "Grim" Grímsdóttir (Kate Drummond), and new characters such as Isaac Briggs (Dwain Murphy) and Charlie Cole (David Reale).
-Several supporting characters from Conviction reappear, including Victor Coste (Howard Siegel), Patricia Caldwell (Mimi Kuzyk), and Andriy Kobin (Elias Toufexis), as well as interactive telephone conversations with Sarah Fisher (Victoria Sanchez).
+Several supporting characters from Conviction reappear, including Victor Coste (Howard Siegel), Patricia Caldwell (Mimi Kuzyk), and Andriy Kobin (Elias Toufexis), as well as Sarah Fisher (Victoria Sanchez), whose voice is heard in phone calls.

 Plot

 Eric Johnson replaced series veteran Michael Ironside and provided voice and motion capture for Sam Fisher.

-Two years after Third Echelon is dissolved, Sam Fisher takes up work as a contractor for Paladin 9 Security – a mercenary contractor run by his friend Victor Coste.
-While assigned to a USAF base in Guam, a military force assaults the installation, neutralizing its commander and hundreds of its members, while heavily injuring Coste.
-A faction known as the "Engineers" publicly declare their responsibility for the operation, announcing it will launch a retaliation on the United States until it recalls its troops deployed abroad.
-U.S. President Caldwell appoint Sam and his colleagues – tech specialist Charlie Cole, CIA operative Isaac Briggs, and technical analyst Anna Grímsdóttir – in to Fourth Echelon, a new top secret black-ops unit which conducts out of a converted military cargo plane known as "the Paladin".
+Two years after Third Echelon is dissolved, Sam Fisher takes up work as a mercenary contractor with his friend Victor Coste.
+While working at Andersen Air Force Base in Guam, a highly organized force assaults the installation, destroying the base and killing hundreds of American servicemembers, including the base's commander.
+Coste is heavily injured in the attack.
+A faction known as the "Engineers" publicly declares their responsibility for the operation, announcing it will launch a "Blacklist" of attacks on the United States until it recalls its troops deployed abroad.
+In response, U.S. President Caldwell puts Sam in charge of "Fourth Echelon", a new top secret black-ops unit which operates out of a command and control aircraft known as the Paladin.
+The units members include tech specialist Charlie Cole, CIA operative Isaac Briggs, and analyst Anna Grímsdóttir.

-Fourth Echelon traces the weapons used in the Guam operation to arms supplier Andriy Kobin, a former target of Sam's in Benghazi.
-Through him, the group trace his buyers to Iraq, whereupon Sam learns that the Engineers' leader is Majid Sadiq (Carlo Rota), a former MI6 agent.
-Learning an operation is targeting Chicago, Sam breaks into the site of the confrontation and prevents the operation's success.
-Fourth Echelon traces the supplier to Iran-affiliated mercenary broker Reza Nouri (Sam Kalilieh), whom Sam extracts from Paraguay before a team of Iranian Qods Force commandos can kill him.
-Nouri willingly supplies information that leads Fourth Echelon to finding evidence linking the Engineers as an Iranian outfit.
-However, while seeking further evidence to support this, from within the Qods Force headquarters in Tehran, Sam finds the Engineers falsely implicated Iran in the attacks, in order to raise tensions between Iran and the United States.
+Fourth Echelon traces the weapons used in the Guam attack to arms supplier Andriy Kobin, a former target of Sam's in Benghazi.
+Through him, the group traces his buyers to Iraq, whereupon Sam learns that the Engineers' leader is Majid Sadiq (Carlo Rota), a former MI6 agent who defected after he was involved in an American drone strike.
+Deducing that the Engineers are targeting Chicago, Sam breaks into the site of the operation and prevents a biological attack on the city's water systems.

+Intel from Kobin connects the Engineers to mercenary broker Reza Nouri (Sam Kalilieh), whom Sam extracts from his estate in Paraguay before a team of Iranian Qods Force commandos can kill him.
+In London, Sam finds that the mercenaries Nouri hired out to the Engineers have been preparing VX nerve gas for their next attack.
+Sam also finds more evidence linking the Engineers to Qods Force, which is subsequently released to the public, causing anger in the US that brings America and Iran to the brink of war.
+Sam seeks to verify the Iranian connection by infiltrating the Qods Force headquarters in the former embassy of the United States in Tehran, where he finds intel exonerating Iran.
+Afterwards, Fourth Echelon successfully stops the next Blacklist operation, a chemical attack using the Philadelphia metro network.